syrkis/miiii/paper/main.typ

 == Mechanistic Interpretability (MI)<mi>

-MI is a relatively new field focused on reverse-engineering the internal mechanisms of neural networks. #cite(<lipton2018>, form: "prose", style:"american-psychological-association") contrasts MI with other forms of interpretability, such as feature importance analysis; while feature importance measures correlations between inputs and outputs (e.g., red pixels correlating with "rose" classifications), MI aims to understand how the model actually processes information.
+MI is a relatively new field focused on reverse-engineering the internal mechanisms of neural networks. #cite(<lipton2018>, form: "prose", style:"american-psychological-association") explored different definitions of interpretability in this context.
+MI can be contrasted with other forms of interpretability, such as feature importance analysis; while feature importance measures correlations between inputs and outputs (e.g., red pixels correlating with "rose" classifications), MI aims to understand how the model actually processes information (i.e., the mechanism).

 // TODO MAKE SURE YOU USE TERMINOLOGY LATER !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-Methods and tools used so far in MI include: Activation visualization across large datasets; Singular value decomposition of weight matrices; Ablation studies to identify critical circuits. #cite(<conmy2023>, form: "prose", style:"american-psychological-association") even successfully automate circuit#footnote[In the context of MI, "circuit" refers to a subgraph of a neural network that performs a particular function.] discovery.
+Methods and tools used so far in MI include: Activation visualization across ordered samples; Singular value decomposition of weight matrices; Ablation studies to identify critical circuits. #cite(<conmy2023>, form: "prose", style:"american-psychological-association") even successfully automate circuit#footnote[In the context of MI, "circuit" refers to a subgraph of a neural network that performs a particular function.] discovery.
-Reverse engineering methods from other fields, such as computational neuroscience or signal processing, almost certainly have their uses here as well.
+Many reverse engineering methods from other fields, such as computational neuroscience or signal processing, almost certainly have their uses here as well.

 // #cite(<weiss2021>, form: "prose", style:"american-psychological-association")'s RASP language demonstrates how architectural constraints can be made explicit, helping researchers "think like a transformer" by expressing computation in terms of the architecture's native operations (attention as reduction, MLP as mapping).
 Current research is being done (CITE GROW AI?) into how to grow and merge neural network models, indicating a potential for composition of networks, with "modules" fulfilling certain properties.

 In spite of deep learning's practical successes, uncertainty remains about its theoretical underpinnings, echoing the interpretability debate.
-Recent work attempt to place different DL architectures and concepts in a either geometric @bronstein2021, information theoretic @yu2021, or even category theoretic @gavranovic2024 context.
+Recent work attempts to place different DL architectures and concepts in a either geometric @bronstein2021, information theoretic @yu2021, or even category theoretic @gavranovic2024 context.
 However, no unified theory has emerged.
-Much interesting deep learning research thus focus on simple, algorithmic tasks with known solutions and architectures, and this still leads to fascinating results.
-Grokking @power2022, the (relatively) sudden generalization after overfitting, as elaborated later is for example a recent and practical discovery.
+Much interesting deep learning research thus focuses on practical, simple, or algorithmic tasks with known solutions and architectures.
+For example, grokking @power2022, the (relatively) sudden generalization after overfitting, as elaborated later, is a recent and practical discovery.

 === Case study: modular addition

 One such practical discovery is made by #cite(<nanda2023>, form: "prose", style:"american-psychological-association").
 A single layer transformer model with ReLU activation function was trained to perform modular addition ($cal(T)_"nanda"$).
 #cite(<nanda2023>, form: "prose", style:"american-psychological-association")'s analysis of their trained model exemplifies MI methodology.
-They discovered that: _1)_ The embedding layer learns a trigonometric lookup tables of sine and cosine values as per @nanda_layer_1; _2)_ The feed-forward network combines these through multiplication and trigonometric identities (@nanda_mul), and _3)_ The final layer performs the equivalent of argmax (@nanda_last_layer).
+They discovered that: _1)_ The embedding layer learns trigonometric lookup tables of sine and cosine values as per @nanda_layer_1; _2)_ The feed-forward network combines these through multiplication and trigonometric identities (@nanda_mul), and _3)_ The final layer performs the equivalent of argmax (@nanda_last_layer).

 $
   x_0 -> sin(w x_0), cos(w x_0) \